 A study was conducted on the Tour de Georgia cycling event.
-It is a six-day event and is one of the highest-ranked cycling race in U.S. In addition to the race, there are also entertainment, music, food, automotive exhibitions and cycling exhibitions.
+It is a six-day event and is one of the highest-ranked cycling races in the U.S. In addition to the race, there are also entertainment, music, food, automotive exhibitions, and cycling exhibitions.

 The event attracted 128 cyclists from 18 countries and over 800,000 spectators.
 Prior to the event, the event was advertised on print and the official event website.
 Celebrity athletes will also help increase event awareness and attendance including the demand for sponsorship.
 The event was also broadcasted on TV and radio.

 The sponsor is an automotive company.
 This automotive company has been sponsoring the event for four years in a row now.
 The company’s logo is displayed on banners, marquees, signs, volunteer apparel, and the large-screen televisions all around the venue.

 There is also an exhibit where attendees can view the sponsor’s new vehicle range, experience the exterior and interior of the vehicles, and talk with their sales team about them.
 A $1,000 rebate coupon was also given to attendees who took a photo with the sponsor’s vehicles.